-This course is to be an interdisciplinary programme enabling students to examine, by way of a thesis, aspects of the history of the English country house between 1485 and 1945.
+This course is an interdisciplinary research programme enabling students to examine, by way of a dissertation, aspects of the history of the English country house.
 Students will be encouraged to consider the interrelation of architectural history, art history and social history in the evolution of the country house as a political powerhouse, a setting for the display of art and craftsmanship, a self-contained community and a symbol of continuity and loss in a changing world.

-The seminar programme, which serves to complement the student’s individual research, will explore these themes in a series of ten meetings which will be addressed by some of the United Kingdom’s most distinguished country house historians.
-These will be prefaced by an introduction to research techniques, with particular reference to the use of primary sources such as inventories, estate records and collections of private papers; an introduction to relevant library resources available in London and through the University of Buckingham’s online subscriptions; and an introduction to the most recent academic approaches to the subject.
+The MA is awarded solely on the basis of the dissertation, and the relationship between student and supervisor is at the heart of the course.
+However, a seminar programme which serves to complement the student’s individual research will explore various themes in a series of meetings which will be addressed by some of the United Kingdom’s most distinguished country house historians.
+These will be prefaced by a series of webinars introducing research techniques, with particular reference to the use of primary sources such as inventories, estate records and collections of private papers; an introduction to relevant library resources available in London and through the University of Buckingham’s online subscriptions; and an introduction to the most recent academic approaches to the subject.

 The programme begins with an overview of the architectural and social history of the country house and an examination of recent academic perspectives on the subject, including the latest thematic and period-based approaches and studies of particular mansions and individual architects from Robert Smythson to Sir Edwin Lutyens.
-It goes on to discuss the changing function of the country house between 1485 and 1945, and to explore how architectural form has been modified by social change.
+It goes on to discuss different aspects of the country house, and to explore how architectural form has been modified by social change.

-A series of seminar papers will then explore architectural style; the mechanics of building, owning and living in a country house; and the wider cultural context, which has seen the country house playing a crucial role in the invention of the past, from Ben Jonson’s ‘To Penshurst’ to Evelyn Waugh’s Brideshead Revisited.
+Seminar papers explore architectural style; the mechanics of owning and living in a country house; and the wider cultural context, which has seen the country house playing a crucial role in the invention of the past, from Ben Jonson’s ‘To Penshurst’ to Evelyn Waugh’s Brideshead Revisited.

-The provisional seminar schedule for 2018-19 can be found below.
+The provisional webinar and seminar schedule for 2020-2021 can be found below.

 See map and directions to the Reform Club.

-15 October 2019 (Reform Club): Nicholas Kingsley, Researching the Country House
+13 October 2020 (webinar): Nicholas Kingsley, Researching the Country House

-Each guest speaker seminar begins at 18:30 and is followed by a dinner at 20:00 with the guest speaker.
+Each London-based seminar begins at 18:30 and is followed by drinks and a dinner with the guest speaker.
 The cost of all post-seminar dinners is included in the tuition fees.